garden-io/garden/docs/guides/migrating-from-docker-compose.md

 # Migrating from Docker Compose to Garden

 If you already have an application built using Docker Compose and want to migrate it to Garden, you can do this by adding the correct `*.garden.yml` files.
 In this guide, we'll walk through an example of converting a simple Docker Compose project to Garden.
-You can follow along the example, or substitute your own Docker Compose project where relevant.
+You can follow along with the example, or substitute your own Docker Compose project where relevant.

 ## Pre-requisites

-To follow along, you should have
+To follow along, you should have:

-* Basic familiarity with Garden
+* Basic familiarity with Garden.
-* Docker Desktop running locally
+* Docker Desktop running locally.
-* A local Kubernetes cluster running inside Docker Desktop
+* A local Kubernetes cluster running inside Docker Desktop.
-* A project that currently uses Docker Compose (or follow along using the provided example)
+* A project that currently uses Docker Compose (or follow along using the provided example).

 ## Getting the example application

-Clone our example Docker Compose application from `https://github.com/garden-io/garden-docker-compose` and take a look around.
-In summary, our application is built of a backend (Express), a front-end (React) and a database (MongoDB).
+Clone our [example Docker Compose application](https://github.com/garden-io/garden-docker-compose) and take a look around.
+In summary, our application is built with a backend (Express), a frontend (React), and a database (MongoDB).

-The frontend and backend modules each have their own Dockerfile, and there is a top-level docker-compose.yml file to tie them together and to add MongoDB.
+The frontend and backend modules each have their own Dockerfile, and there is a top-level `docker-compose.yml` file to tie them together and to add MongoDB.

 This application is based on the one at https://github.com/docker/awesome-compose/tree/master/react-express-mongodb.
 We've added four `*.garden.yml` files, which we'll walk through now in detail.

 ### The `project.garden.yml` file

-In the root of the directory, we've added `project.garden.yml` with the following contents.
+In the root of the directory, we've added `project.garden.yml` with the following contents:

 ```yaml
 kind: Project